BrooskaSoft/mmpolice-privacy/README.md

                     in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible
-                    at com_awat_azad unless otherwise defined in this Privacy Policy.
+                    at com_azawaysa_azad unless otherwise defined in this Privacy Policy.

 Information Collection and Use